agile-learning-institute/mentorHub-person-api/README.md

 ## Observability and Configuration

 The ```api/config/``` endpoint will return a list of configuration values.
 These values are either "defaults" or loaded from an Environment Variable, or found in a singleton configuration file of the same name.
-Environment Variables take precidence.
+Configuration files take precidence over environment variables.
 The variable "CONFIG_FOLDER" will change the location of configuration files from the default of ```./```

 The ```api/health/``` endpoint is a Promethius Healthcheck endpoint.